 As a general rule of thumb, it's best not to eat immediately before a workout because while your muscles are trying to do their "thing," your stomach is trying to simultaneously digest the food in your stomach.
 These competing demands are a challenge for optimal performance.
 And, even more of a factor, eating too close to a workout may cause you to experience some GI discomfort while you train or play.

-Ideally, you should fuel your body about 1-3 hours pre workout, depending on how your body tolerates food.
+Ideally, you should fuel your body about 1 to 3 hours pre-workout, depending on how your body tolerates food.
 Experiment and see what time frame works best for your body.
 If you're a competitive athlete, this is something you need to explore during your training days and not during game day.

 - A peanut butter and banana or PBJ sandwich